 - Asset ownership typically rests with the awarding authority and all rights in respect to those assets revert to the awarding authority at the end of the concession.

-- General public is usually the customer and source of revenue for the operator.
+- General public is usually the customer and main source of revenue for the concessionaire.

-- Often the operator will be operating the existing assets from the outset of the concession - and so there will be immediate cashflow available to pay operator, set aside for investment, service debt, etc.
+- Often the concessionaire will be operating the existing assets from the outset of the concession - and so there will be immediate cashflow available to pay concessionaire, set aside for investment, service debt, etc.

 - Some infrastructure services are deemed to be essential, and some are monopolies.
-Limits will probably be placed on the operator–by law, through the contract or through regulation–on tariff levels.
-The operator will need assurances that it will be able to finance its obligations and still maintain a profitable rate of return and so appropriate safeguards will need to be included in the concession agreement or in legislation.
+Limits will probably be placed on the concessionaire – by law, through the contract or through regulation – on tariff levels.
+The concessionaire will need assurances that it will be able to finance its obligations and still maintain a profitable rate of return and so appropriate safeguards will need to be included in the project or in legislation.
 It will also need to know that the tariffs will be affordable and so will need to do due diligence on customers.

 - In many countries there are sectors where the total collection of tariffs does not cover the cost of operation of the assets let alone further investment.
 In these cases, a clear basis of alternative cost recovery will need be set out in the concession, whether from general subsidies, from taxation or from loans from government or other sources.